openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ### Setting up Google Analytics
 1. First you must register with Google Analytics by creating an account (e.g. googleanalytics@equella.com) at http://www.google.com/analytics/sign_up.html.
-2. Sign up for a new Google Analytics account using the URL of your EQUELLA institution (e.g. ‘http://equella.myinstitution1.edu’ or ‘http://equella.edu/myinstitution1’).
+2. Sign up for a new Google Analytics account using the URL of your openEquella institution (e.g. ‘http://equella.myinstitution1.edu’ or ‘http://equella.edu/myinstitution1’).
 3. Complete the google account setup form and click Create Account.
 4. An overview of your Analytics Account is provided with the Google Analytics Tracking ID (e.g. UA-123457678-1) in the Account ID field.
-This Account ID must be added to EQUELLA.
+This Account ID must be added to openEquella.
-5. Return to EQUELLA, select the Google analytics link from the Settings page.
+5. Return to openEquella, select the Google analytics link from the Settings page.
 The Google Analytics page displays.
 6. Enter the Google Analytics Tracking ID (e.g. UA-12345678-1) created in the steps above.
 7. Click Save to change the Tracking Status to Tracking Enabled.